-2Figure 4B-2: Tempering Roll Positioner Drawing
+Figure 4B-2.
+Tempering Roll Positioning Cylinder Drawing

-Tempering Rolls
+Two Sets of Three Tempering Rolls

 Each T-die extrude molten polymer onto three chill rolls for annealing and stretching the extrudate.
 Top Tempering roll is located under the T-die, then Middle Tempering roll and Bottom Tempering roll are followed.
 The Tempering rolls are temperature controlled by water to anneal the extrudate.